Clustering Future Scenarios Based on Predicted Range Maps: Materials and Methods

-Weighting the cells of the binary maps is required to quantitatively measure the similarity between range maps.
-For each scenario $s$, we denote the corresponding weighted map $W_s$.
-The value of $W_s(r,c)$ is 0 if $A(r,c) = 0$, but when $A(r,c) = 1$ we choose one of four values for $W_s(r,c)$ depending on whether the cell represents a presence/absence for the present day, and a presence/absence for the scenario.
-These four choices are shown in Table \ref{tab:WTable}.
+We choose to quantify the similarity (or differences) among the climate scenarios, $s$, with respect to changes in presence/absence from the present day, $P$.
+For each scenario $s$, we construct a corresponding weighted map, $W_s$, that indicates the nature of the changes.
+The value of $W_s(r,c)$ is 0 if $A(r,c) = 0$, but when $A(r,c) = 1$, the value of $W_s(r,c)$ depends on the intersection of the value for the present day map and the value under scenario $s$ at location $(r,c)$.
+The four possible values of $W_s(r,c)$ are shown in Table \ref{tab:WTable}.

-The choice of weightings in Table \ref{tab:WTable} is dependent on the use of cosine similarity.
-For instance using cosine similarity but representing presences with the value 1 and absences with 0 is inappropriate because any two maps will have positive similarity, and this choice will also have the property that absences and presences are counted differently in the denominator of the cosine similarity.
+The four possible cases represent unchanged (kept) presences, $\pk{}$, new presences, $\pn{}$, new absences, $\an{}$, and unchanged absences, $\ak{}$, respectively, where ``keep" and ``new" are with respect to the present day range map, $P$.
+For example a grid cell $(r,c)$ corresponding to $\pk{}$ is a grid cell that is a presence in the current day range map, $P(r,c) = 1$, and remains a presence according to scenario $s$, $B_s(r,c) = 1$.